 - Ears: clean and odorless; no head-shaking, scratching, or dark debris.

-- Nose: moist and comfortable without thick discharge or crusting.
+- Nose: comfortable and clean (a little moisture is normal); no thick discharge or crusting.

-- Coat & skin: glossy, smooth, free of bald patches, heavy dandruff, or scabs.
-A suddenly unkempt coat often signals pain or nausea.
+- Coat & skin: glossy, smooth, and free of bald patches, heavy dandruff, or scabs.
+A suddenly unkempt coat can signal pain or nausea.

 - Mouth & gums: light pink gums without swelling; breath neutral to mildly “catty.”
 Excess drool, pawing at the mouth, or strong odor suggests dental trouble.